Four Problems with New York’s Estate Tax Laws

-There’s also a difference in how the state and the feds view portability.
-The federal tax code for married couples asserts that if one spouse dies, and the value of the estate does not require the use of all of the deceased spouse’s federal estate tax exemption, the unused exemption may be transferred to the second spouse.
-(Hence: portability.)
-Which means when the second spouse later dies, their exemption is their own plus what’s left over from the partner’s exemption.
-But the state says no.
+What is portability?
+In essence, it’s a transfer of tax exemptions from a deceased spouse to the surviving spouse.
+So, under the federal Internal Revenue Code for married couples, if one spouse dies, and the value of the estate does not require the use of all of the deceased spouse’s federal estate tax exemption, the unused exemption amount may be transferred to the surviving spouse.
+This means when the second spouse later dies, their exemption is their own plus what’s left over from the decedent’s exemption.

-“The IRS allows a portability election for federal estate tax purposes so a surviving spouse can take advantage of the deceased spouse’s unused credit amount,” says estate planning & probate attorney Marianna Moliver of Moliver Law.
+“The Internal Revenue Service (IRS) allows a portability election for federal estate tax purposes so a surviving spouse can take advantage of the deceased spouse’s unused credit amount,” says estate planning & probate attorney Marianna Moliver of Moliver Law in New York City.
 “But New York does not do that, and it has not been fixed.”

 Clarks adds, “To my mind, [portability] is so sensible even our federal government allows it.”

-Overall, says Clark, “New York is still struggling with the age-old problem of how to stem the flow of people to places like Florida,” and its more generous tax benefits.
+Overall, says Clark, “New York is still struggling with the age-old problem of how to stem the flow of people [and tax revenue] to places like Florida” with its more generous tax benefits.